Dsavvi180/NautilusTraderPipeline/README.md

   strategy backtests
 ```

 There is no database.
 Storage is a directory of Parquet files partitioned the way the engine reads them, so every downstream component resolves from a single path — including the contract specification the bars depend on.
-For an append-only, read-heavy, single-writer workload, a columnar file layout is simpler and faster than a database, and it ports directly to object storage later.
+For an append-only, read-heavy, single-writer workload, a columnar file layout is simpler and faster than a database, and it ports directly to cloud object storage later.

 ---